vbookshelf/ChatGPT-Experiments/README.md

 ## Lessons learned

 - Once you give the bot memory (so it understands context) the number of tokens goes up and hence the cost goes up.
+- It seems that when the max number of tokens is exceeded the system returns a null response.
+And the chat appears to freeze on the OpenAi side.
+This happens when the chat becomes too long.